Ford, Google join hands to offer cloud-based data services

 (Reuters) - Ford Motor Co will tap into software, artificial intelligence and cloud computing offered by Alphabet Inc’s Google to develop new consumer services and modernize internal operations, the companies said on Monday.

-As part of the six-year partnership, the Dearborn, Michigan-based company will incorporate the tech giant’s Android operating system into its Ford and Lincoln vehicles starting in 2023.
+As part of a six-year partnership, the Dearborn, Michigan-based automaker will incorporate the tech giant’s Android operating system into its Ford and Lincoln vehicles starting in 2023.

-Ford also plans to offer its customers built-in Google apps, that will include its map and voice technology.
+Ford will offer its customers built-in Google apps, including its map and voice technology.
+It will deploy Google artificial intelligence technology to improve the efficiency of vehicle development, supply chain and manufacturing operations, the companies said.

 The companies will also form a group, Team Upshift, to explore uses of data to develop new retail, create new ownership offers and other services for Ford customers.